-The opportunity of career advancement should be as open to people with disabilities as to those without them.
-Insert organisation will ensure that staff with disabilities will be given to the greatest extent possible, the same opportunities as other staff to acquire the range of training skills and experience necessary for future career development.
-Any impediments which inhibit availability of training or other staff development measures, such as physical/sensory access to training centres, conference rooms, format of training materials, etc. will be identified and removed.
+The opportunity of career advancement should be as open to people with disabilities and people with mental health problems as to those without them.

+Insert organization will ensure that staff with disabilities will be given to the greatest extent possible the same opportunities as other staff to acquire the range of training skills and experience necessary for future career development.
+Any impediments which inhibit availability of training or other staff development measures, such as physical or sensory access to training centres, conference rooms, format of training materials, etc., will be identified and removed.
 An appropriate communications system will be identified such as the provision of a sign language interpreter.